Jack-Ji/zplay_old/README.md

 # zplay
-A framework for game creation and creative coding, built from scratch.
+A simple framework intended for game/tool creation.

 ## Features
 * minimum dependency, only [SDL2](https://www.libsdl.org/) and OpenGL3 are needed